Talking to Your Doctor About Prostate Cancer

 - What risks and side effects should I expect?

-Will these medications interact with other medications, over the counter products, or
+Will these medicines interact with other medicines, over the counter products, or

 dietary or herbal supplements